Deceptive Planning for Resource Allocation: Problem Statement

-The above problem aims to enable Team 1 to deceive Team 2 regarding their true objective while guaranteeing that they achieve the final distribution $\boldsymbol{\sigma}_{1,U^{\star}}^{\star}$.
-In what follows, we discuss how to formally define the deceptiveness of a team's induced behavior and develop several algorithms to solve the problem in \eqref{opt_main_1}-\eqref{opt_main_2}.
+The above problem aims to enable the team to deceive the adversary regarding their true objective while guaranteeing that they achieve the final distribution $\boldsymbol{\sigma}_{\star}$.
+In what follows, we discuss how to formally define the deceptiveness of a team's induced behavior and develop algorithms to solve the problem in \crefrange{opt_main_1}{opt_main_2}.

-Throughout the paper, we assume that the problem in \eqref{opt_main_1}-\eqref{opt_main_2} is feasible.
-We introduce this assumption just to simplify the analysis.
+Throughout the paper, we assume that the problem in \crefrange{opt_main_1}{opt_main_2} is feasible.
 The validity of this assumption for a given problem instance can be verified efficiently by solving a linear program, as described in \cite{Marta}.
 We note that the feasibility assumption holds in many practical settings.
-For example, it holds when the MDP model has deterministic transitions and there is at least one path from the initial states to each goal state.
+For example, it holds when the MDP model has deterministic transitions and there is at least one path from the initial state to each goal state.
 Some problem instances violate the assumption due to an unachievable goal state distribution.
-To avoid such violations, while solving the zero-sum game, we can limit the allocation strategies of Team \(1\) to achievable goal state distributions by incorporating linear constraints that represent the space of achievable goal state distributions of the MDP.
-We omit the details for these considerations as deception is the main focus of this paper.
+We do not consider these instances as deception is the main focus of this paper.